tech-sketch/dummy-ngsi-poi-source/README.md

 Build
 -----

-Be sure to have installed [Node.js](http://node.js) and [Bower](http://bower.io) in your system.
+Be sure to have installed [Node.js](http://node.js) in your system.
 For example, you can install it on Ubuntu and Debian running the following commands:

 ```bash
 sudo apt update; sudo apt install curl gnupg